icwells/dbIO/README.md

 Returns a DBIO instance containing:
 ```
 DB        *sql.DB
+Host	  string
 Database  string
 User      string
 Password  string
 Starttime time.Time
 Columns   map[string]string
 ```
-DB is the database connection, while database stores the database name.
+DB is the database connection, while database stores the database name and host stores the IP (defaults to localhost if left empty).
 User is the user name, and Starttime is the time point after the password is given.
 Lastly, columns stores a map with a comma-seperated string of column name for each table.
 While methods for many common operations are provided in this package, any SQL query can be run directly using DB.

 #### Creating/Replacing Databases